zkoss/zk-mvvm-book/data_binding/README.md

 ```

 ## Debugging
 ZK supports debug features such as printing ZK bind debugging information that can be enabled manually.
-Please refer to [MVVM/Configuration]().
+Please refer to [MVVM/Configuration](/configuration/README.html).
-#link no yet!!